-All our timber frames are made from specially selected, seasoned wood.
+All the timber frames for our wooden windows are made from specially selected, seasoned wood.
 The wood has natural properties that will help it withstand the elements but to make it last even longer we apply a 'colour harmonising' finish in the factory, which contains a preservative.
 We then apply a micro-porous protective stain or paint finish.

 General Cleaning – carry out regularly at least twice a year